-- .1 General

-- .1 Each manufacturer shall guarantee his pump(s) for the rated capacity and overall efficiency when installed and operating under the specified conditions of head and discharge.

-- .2 Submit results of factory performance tests to the Contract Administrator as Certified Pump Test Curves including capacity, head, pump efficiency, BkW and NPSH from shut-off through the rated point to run-out.

-- .2 Pump and Motor Testing

-- .1 Conduct pump tests in accordance with Hydraulic Institute Standards Centrifugal Pumps Test Code.
-All definitions for the purpose of testing shall be as set forth by Hydraulic Institute Standards Centrifugal Pumps Ratings.

-- .2 Pump test to be non-witnessed performance tested as per Hydraulic Institute Standards 14.6 Grade 1B.

-- .3 Conduct motor tests in accordance with CSA C22.2 No. 100, EEMAC, MG-2. each motor shall be tested for:

-- .1 Running current;

-- .2 Locked rotor current;

-- .3 Hi-pot test; and,

-- .4 Winding resistance.
+- .1 General - .1 Each manufacturer shall guarantee their pump(s) for the rated capacity and overall efficiency when installed and operating under the specified conditions of head and discharge. - .2 Submit results of factory performance tests to the Contract Administrator as Certified Pump Test Curves including capacity, head, pump efficiency, BkW and NPSH from shut-off through the rated point to run-out. - .2 Pump and Motor Testing - .1 Conduct pump tests in accordance with Hydraulic Institute Standards Centrifugal Pumps Test Code.
+All definitions for the purpose of testing shall be as set forth by Hydraulic Institute Standards - Centrifugal Pumps Ratings. - .2 Pump test to be non-witnessed performance tested as per Hydraulic Institute Standards 14.6 Grade 1B.
+Each pump shall be tested for: - .1 Simulating flow and head conditions at flow rates of one hundred twenty (120) L/s, one hundred twenty-eight (128) L/s, one hundred thirty-six (136) L/s, one hundred forty-four (144) L/s and one hundred fifty-four (154) L/s.
+Record motor efficiency and absorbed power usage at each flow rate listed.
+Absorbed power shall be obtained when power factor has been corrected to 0.95. - Develop a Certified Test Curve (per Hydraulic Institute Class A Standards) showing pump performance. - .3 Vibration while pump is under load. - .4 Measure Bearing Temperature while under load. - .3 Conduct motor tests in accordance with CSA C22.2 No. 100, EEMAC, MG-2.
+Each motor shall be tested for: - .1 Running current; - .2 Locked rotor current;